 We have camped so many nights in our tent, that sometimes it feels more comfortable than our own bed.
 Our gear is always ready to go at a moment’s notice for any last-minute camping adventures.
-Even Sora has her own dog camping gear bin filled with the essential gear we need to take her camping.
+Even Sora has her own dog camping gear bin.

 If you’ve ever moved abroad, then you’re well aware of the process of setting aside about 125 lbs of your most coveted items to carry on your back and pack carefully in a suitcase.
 In our case, we also had to include Sora’s travel gear in our weight, which reduced the number of personal items we could chose to bring along.
 We laid out our prized items, packed, weighed, reduced, weighed again.
 Rinse, lather, repeat.

 This exercise forced us to bring the dog camping gear that we can’t live without.
 Keep in mind, this is not a complete list of everything we bring when we camp.
 Easily replaceable items like a first aid kit or towels, we left behind to purchase in Spain.
 Below, we list our nine most essential items for Sora’s comfort and safety when we go on our adventures.

 This is one item Sora would never let us leave without!
 We stuffed our bike boxes, corners, and carry on bags with as many treats as we could.
 She is super treat-motivated and we rely on treats to get her to recall if we have her off-leash, to practice doggy etiquette on the trails, and to take all of the fun photos you see on Instagram.